-Preliminary Course - 3 Sections

-Investigating Modern History

-Students undertake at least ONE option

-from 'The Nature of Modern History', and at l·

-least TWO case studies. ļ,

-- Historical Investigation

-- Historical Investigation - The Shaping of the Modern World At least ONE study from 'The Shaping of the Modern World' is to be undertaken.

-Historical concepts and skills are integrated with the studies undertaken in Year 11.
+CONTEN CONTENT Prelimina ary Course - 3 Sections HSC Course - 4 Sections Investigating Modern History Students undertake at least ONE option from 'The Nature of Modern History', and at least TWO case studies.
+Historical Investigation The Shaping of the Modern World At least ONE study from 'The Shaping of the Modern World' is to be undertaken.
+Historical concepts and skills are integrated Core Study: Power and Authority the Modern World 1919-1946 One 'National Studies' topic One 'Peace and Conflict' topic One 'Change in the Modern Wor Historical concepts and skills are intr with the studies undertaken in Year ld' topic egrated studies undertaken in Ye - JLAR COURSE REQUIREN Year 11 Year 12 Year 11 In the Year 11 course, students undertake at least TWO case studies.

-HSC Course - 4 Sections

-- Core Study: Power and Authority in the Modern World 1919-1946

-- One 'National Studies' topic

-- One 'Peace and Conflict' topic

-- One 'Change in the Modern World' topic

-Historical concepts and skills are integrated with the studies undertaken in Year 12.

-Year 11 In the Year 11 course, students undertake at least TWO case studies.
 One case study must be from Europe, North America or Australia, AND One case study must be from Asia, the Pacific, Africa, the Middle East or Central/South America.
 Year 12 Students are required to study at least one non-European/Western topic.
 For example: India 1942-1984, Conflict in the Pacific 1937-1951, The Cultural Revolution to Tiananmen Square 1966-1989.

-External examination Internal Assessment %

-Three hour written examination Knowledge & understanding of course content 40

-measuring student achievement in a range of syllabus outcomes.
-Research 20

-Source analysis 20

-Oral and written communication 20

-Contact Person: Susan Nunn, Head Teacher HSIE
+MENT: HSC course only examination Internal Asse % ur written examination Knowledge & understanding of course content 40 measuring student achievement in a range of syllabus outcomes.
+20 5 Source analysis 20 Oral and written communication 20 Contact Person: Susan Nunn, Head Teacher HSIE

-MUSIC 1
+MUSIC 1 ATAR COURSE